 The Solar System Exploration Research Virtual Institute (SSERVI) is pleased to announce the 7th annual NASA Exploration Science Forum.
 Due to the COVID-19 situation, this year’s NESF will be an all-virtual meeting.

-The 2020 Exploration Science Forum will feature discussion on exploration science topics regarding the Moon, near-Earth asteroids and the moons of Mars.
-Participants will learn about recent mission results and in-depth analyses of science and exploration studies that reflect the direction of the Agency and community.
-A dedicated side conference for students and young professionals (LunGradCon) will be held, along with sessions focusing on a wide variety of science and exploration topics including the Forum’s first-ever session in the field, focusing on analog studies.
-In addition, numerous grass-roots, community-led focus groups will meet during lunch breaks at the Forum.
+The NESF will feature exploration science research on the Moon, near-Earth asteroids and the moons of Mars.
+Participants will learn about recent mission results and in-depth analyses of science and exploration studies that are helping return humans to the Moon via the Artemis program.
+A dedicated side conference for students and young professionals (impact.colorado.edu/lungradcon) will be held virtually the week preceding the Forum on July 1st and 2nd, 2020.
+This year, due to not meeting in person, the SSERVI Focus Groups will not meet during the week of the NESF and are instead scheduling separate virtual meetings.

-This meeting is open to the planetary science, human exploration, astrophysics and heliophysics communities as well as others involved in the science of human exploration.
-Please consider submitting an abstract and/or attending to learn more about current exploration science research and missions as we progress towards a human return to the Moon via the Artemis program!
+This meeting is open to the planetary science, human exploration, astrophysics and heliophysics communities, as well as others involved in the science of human exploration.
+Please register here.
+NASA Civil Servants and Contractors must also register in NCTS (#41490-20, and Civil Servants should submit a zero-cost SATERN request (SF-182).